 Michigan House backs highway designation for Aretha Franklin

 LANSING, Mich.
-(AP) — In a sign of R-E-S-P-E-C-T, the Michigan Legislature is expected to honor the late Queen of Soul with a highway designation.
+(AP) — The Michigan Legislature is honoring the late Queen of Soul with a highway designation.

-The Michigan House voted 101-6 on Tuesday to designate a portion of M-10 in Detroit as the “Aretha L. Franklin Memorial Highway.”
+The state Senate voted 32-5 on Thursday to designate a portion of M-10 in Detroit as the “Aretha L. Franklin Memorial Highway.”
 Franklin died in Detroit last year after battling pancreatic cancer.

-Supporters say dedicating a portion of the highway is an appropriate way to honor the musical and cultural icon, who grew up in Detroit and learned the gospel fundamentals at New Bethel Baptist Church.
+Supporters say dedicating a portion of the highway is a way to honor the musical and cultural icon, who grew up in Detroit and learned the gospel fundamentals at New Bethel Baptist Church.